By Tammy Sons

 Herbs are an inseparable part of most of the cuisines.
 People all over the world use different varieties of herbs for medicinal or culinary purposes.
 In fact, herbs are so popular and essential for our daily kitchen supply that most of us like to grow them at home.
 This ensures that we have the freshest supply available for use in the kitchen.

-Some of the common herbs that can be grown during fall season are Thyme, Rosemary, Mint, Basil and Sage.
-All these herbs are easy to cultivate and if maintained well they can thrive well indoors.
+Some of the common herbs that can be grown during the fall season are Thyme, Rosemary, Mint, Basil, and Sage.
+All these herbs are easy to cultivate, and if maintained well they can thrive well indoors.
 The herbs that are ready for harvest can be dried and kept in containers for later use.
 Dried herbs are also great and can be used in many recipes.
-It is important to dry or cure them in sun properly before storing so that they do not get damaged by mold or fungi.
+It is important to dry or cure them in the sun properly before storing so that they do not get damaged by mold or fungi.
 Burning Bush shrubs are vibrant and also look well in fall.